-Future Research

 What was known based on the research results was that institutional and systemic racism might not be the defining, negative influence that some were putting forward as the bane of all modern civilization.
 Again, no one was arguing the existence of racism.
 Racism was real.
 However, the research results demonstrated that despite particular social challenges, African Americans could and did achieve middle-class status and more.
-A Moderate effort of study of American history would have revealed this fact.
+A moderate effort to study American history would have revealed this fact.
 What we do not know is how or why many African Americans failed to achieve middle-class status socioeconomically and why some succeeded.
 We did not entirely know how complex the notion of social mobility was for particular populations.
 There were many variables available to consider (Sowell, 2019).
 The results of this study introduced many new areas of inquiry - not only concerning race-related stress and its implications for one’s perception of injustice.
 Some possible gap opportunities were this study with “lower-class” African Americans, “lower” and “middle-class” Latin and Hispanic Americans, Native Americans, Asian Americans, and even “lower-class” Caucasians.
 Gaps could have been addressed or filled by redoing the study with different populations, using a different research design (adding a qualitative piece), using a different data collection instrument(s), conducting pre and post-longitudinal studies, or holding topical training.

 There were limitations in the study related to sampling, research design, measurement, and analysis.
 Participants with certain characteristics concerning the primary variables might have elected to participate in the study.
 For example, participants with fewer real or perceived experiences of race-related stress or more favorable attitudes toward CRT and the sociopolitical environment may not have felt it necessary to participate or share their experiences.
 Conversely, individuals with negative experiences or perceptions desiring an outlet for their voices may have more eagerly participated in this research.
 The study was limited in its ability to generalize to all middle-class African Americans in Tennessee or the U.S. since the participants were from a single city in a single county.
 Also, while racism was made more or less explicit by its complexity across the nation, certain regions/states might have better or worse tenor for people of color.
 Considering these concerns related to sampling techniques and location, future studies should attempt to recruit participants through random sampling or by gathering data from individuals whose demographics and location, for example, are diverse and representative.